Warm Springs Indian Reservation: Economy

 The biggest source of revenue for the tribes is hydroelectric (Warm Springs Power Enterprises) projects on the Deschutes River.
 The tribes also operate Warm Springs Forest Products Industries.

 Many tribal members engage in ceremonial, subsistence, and commercial fisheries in the Columbia River for salmon, steelhead, and sturgeon.
+The Columbia Basin Initiative aims to improve salmon-fishing for the tribe.
 Tribal members also fish for salmon and steelhead for subsistence purposes in the Deschutes River, primarily at Sherars Falls.
 Tribal members also harvest Pacific lamprey at Sherars Falls and Willamette Falls.
 The tribe's fishing rights are protected by treaty and re-affirmed by court cases such as Sohappy v.
 Smith and United States v.
 Oregon.

 Tourism

 In 1964, the first part of the Kah-nee-ta resort was completed – Kah-nee-ta Village – a lodging complex with a motel, cottages, and tipis.
 The resort eventually included a lodge, casino, convention center, and golf course.
 Due to lack of rentability, the resort was closed in September 2018.

 The Indian Head Casino on U.S. Route 26 opened in February 2012.
 It has 18000 sqft of gaming space, with 500 slot machines and 8 blackjack tables.
 The tribes expect the casino to net $9 to 12 million annually.
 The casino previously operated at Kah-Nee-Ta, where it had only 300 slot machines and made $2 to 4 million a year.
 The new location was intended to be more accessible to travelers, since Kah-Nee-Ta is located about a half an hour from Highway 26.